Updated: Sep 22, 2020

 Middle Eastern Salad Tacos by Feasting at Home.
 What I love about this recipe is that you can make this really quickly and have it on the table in 30 minutes or less.
 Also, you can make this anytime of the year and simply substitute whatever veggies are in season.
 Click here for the recipe.

-I hope this post with plant-based dinner recipes inspires you to try a plant-based dinner at least once per week.
-It will help you and your family infuse healthy options that aren't boring into your routine.
-If you would like to get healthy living advice and recipes for free, follow my blog on Bloglovin.
+I hope these plant based meals inspire you to try a plant based dinner at least once per week.
+It will help you and your family combine foods for healthy eating that aren't boring into your daily routine.
+Plus, you will be eating gut healthy foods with plenty of fiber.